The Outer Stellar Halos of Galaxies: how Radial Merger Mass Deposition, Shells and Streams depend on Infall-Orbit

 \subsection{Resulting S\'ersic-Indices}

-As discussed in Section~\ref{subsec:Mass-depo}, the mergers can strongly influence the resulting surface density profile shape of the remnant, depending on their mass ratio and impact parameters.
-In order to give a rough classification of the remnant, we study the light distribution of the remnant (assuming a constant mass-to-light ratio) and calculate the corresponding S\'ersic-Index $n$ \citep{Sersic68} for each profile.
+As discussed in Section~\ref{subsec:Mass-depo}, mergers can strongly influence the resulting surface density profile shape of the remnant, depending on the mass ratio and impact parameters.
+In order to give a rough classification of the remnant, we study the light distribution of the remnant (assuming a constant mass-to-light ratio) and calculate the corresponding S\'ersic-Index~$n$ \citep{Sersic68} parametrizing the radial surface brightness profile